postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/the-api-workflow.md

     url: "/docs/postman/design-and-develop-apis/managing-apis/"
 ---

 You can design your API directly in Postman using the API Builder.
-By defining your schema in __APIs__ on the left of the Postman app, your API spec can act as the single source of truth for your API project.
+By defining your schema in __APIs__ on the left of the Postman app, your specification can act as the single source of truth for your API project.
 The API Builder supports API-first development by allowing you to generate collections from your schema and build your development and testing from there.

 <img alt="API Builder" src="https://assets.postman.com/postman-docs/api-builder.jpg" width="500px"/>

-You can connect various components of your API development and testing process to your schema, such as collections, documentation, mocks, and monitors.
-You can also version your APIs in Postman and connect test suites to specific versions.
+You can connect various components of your API development and testing process to your schema, such as collections, documentation, tests, mocks, and monitors.
+You can also version your APIs in Postman and connect elements to specific versions.

 * [Creating an API](#creating-an-api)
 * [Defining an API](#defining-an-api)